dascritch/cpu-audio/INSTALL.md

 Indicate a prefered downloadable audio resource
 -----------------------------------------------

+The player will check which audio source is used, to link it as downloadable.
+By example, if you set a source in `.mp3` format and another one in `.ogg` format, the browsers will get the `.ogg` files as source, except Safari who can only play the `.mp3` one.
+So the “*download*” link in the player will be `.ogg` except for Safari, getting the `.mp3` instead.

-In case you offer multiple `<source>` to you `<audio>` tag, with DASH or HLS sources alternatives, but there is still downloadable one-file source, you can indicate to the component which link can be downloaded for listening in any app.
+In case you offer multiple `<source>` to your `<audio>` tag (by example, you can offer DASH or HLS sources alternatives), but there is still a downloadable one-file source, you can indicate to the component which link can be downloaded for listening in any app.

 We have two methods : `download` attribute on `<cpu-audio>`, or add a `data-downloadable` on a `<source>`.

 Please note that you **SHOULD NOT** put a `data-streamed` attribute in this case : It would be unuseful.